isdampe/BosonEditorExperimental/README.md

 in.

 ##Why not use brackets or atom?
-While brackets and atom are __awesome__, they do have a few performance issues and tend to run slowly.
-In my line of work, they also pack __too many__ features for me to feel comfortable.
+While brackets and atom are __awesome__, they do have a few performance issues and tend to run a bit slower than I like.
+In my line of work, they also pack _too many_ features for what is essentially, a text editor.

 ##Contributing
 Found a bug?
 Great - go ahead and open an issue, with clear instructions on how to re-produce.